paprikka/sonnet.io/src/site/posts/ulysses.md

 ---
-title: Ulysses
+title: Ensō
 date: 2019-12-01
 hidden: false
 heroURL: /images/hero-ulysses.png
 thumbnail: /images/hero-ulysses-social.png
-description: "Ulysses is a writing tool that helps you enter a state of flow."
+description: "Ensō is a writing tool that helps you enter a state of flow."
 ---

-> <a href="https://ulysses.sonnet.io" target="_blank">Ulysses</a> is a writing tool that helps you enter a state of flow.
+> <a href="https://enso.sonnet.io" target="_blank">Ensō</a> is a writing tool that helps you enter a state of flow.
 >
 > It does this by separating writing from editing and thus making it harder for you to edit yourself.

 ### The rules of the game: